Disease Guide ·Vestibular Disease ·2026

 What Causes Vestibular Disease

-The vestibular system controls balance — it's located in the inner ear and brain.
-Peripheral vestibular disease (most common) affects the inner ear and is usually idiopathic — meaning no identifiable cause.
-It can also be caused by ear infections, polyps, or hypothyroidism.
-Central vestibular disease involves the brain and can be caused by tumors, inflammation, or stroke.
-The idiopathic form primarily affects senior dogs.
-The idiopathic form often has no identifiable cause
+Peripheral vestibular disease (most common) affects the inner ear - usually idiopathic with no identifiable cause.
+Can be caused by ear infections, polyps, or hypothyroidism.
+Central disease involves the brain: tumors, inflammation, or stroke.
+Primarily affects senior dogs.

 Symptoms - What to Watch For